-We represent thousands of former students across the country and litigate landmark cases to protect borrower rights.
-We have cases against for-profit college companies, and against the Department of Education for enabling and supporting this predatory industry.
+The Project represents thousands of former students across the country and litigate landmark cases to protect borrower rights.
+The Project has cases against for-profit college companies, and against the Department of Education for enabling and supporting this predatory industry.
 Many of the Project’s clients are people of color, veterans, and immigrants.
 Most are the first in their family to attend college.
 The Project’s work supports its broader goals of economic justice and racial equality.

 The Project is part of the Legal Services Center of Harvard Law School (LSC), a community law office and clinical teaching site of the law school.
 Clinical students join the Project’s staff to litigate cases on behalf of clients, in partnership with community-based organizations and advocacy organizations.